 The grapevine that was shaped into a circle was too big to fit into the middle of the frame now.
-Grapevine is easily moldable when wet though so I soaked it in a sink full of water over night and the next morning tied it tightly into an oval shape.
+Grapevine is easily moldable when wet through so I soaked it in a sink full of water overnight and the next morning tied it tightly into an oval shape.
 After a day of drying, the twine got snipped off and it fit perfectly.

 Finishing the bird feeder